Change Management Process

 1. Request for change is made

-Changes and issues are captured through Project Team meetings, a working group of external stakeholders including other government agencies, meetings of the Project Board, outcomes of approval stages and through monitoring by the Project Team and Project Sponsor.
+Changes and issues are captured through project team meetings, a working group of external stakeholders including other government agencies, meetings of the Project Board, outcomes of approval stages and through monitoring by the Project Team and Project Sponsor.

 These forums enable changes to be captured at all levels from minor scope changes made to correct errors, to major issues arising from government policy changes.
 Most scope changes are captured at approval stages, but major changes to content are captured through the knowledge of policy developments that come out of the working group and from the networking carried out by the Project Sponsor and Project Board.